-- 9.3.1 This property is located to the west of the site and provides residential accommodation over lower ground and three floors. - 9.3.2 The results of the VSC analysis are set out in the table attached at Appendix C and demonstrate that in all instances the numerical values set out in the BRE guidelines are achieved.
+- 9.4.1 This property is located to the West of the site and provides residential accommodation over two floors.
+The internal configuration of this property has been based on research obtained from the local planning authority's website. - 9.4.2 The results of the VSC analysis are set out in the table attached at Appendix C and demonstrates that all windows will achieve the numerical values set out in the BRE guidelines. - 9.4.3 The daylight distribution to each habitable room with windows overlooking the site has been analysed and, in all instances, the numerical values set out in the BRE guidelines are achieved. - 9.4.4 The analysis of the daylight enjoyed by this property demonstrates that the BRE guidelines are achieved and will not have a significant effect.